jorgenah/sb1-personal-client-python-tutorial/README.md

 ## Handle redirect with authentication code

-When you later go through with the login, you will get an authentication code back to your script, using the redirect URL, as a http get parameter named "code", we need to modify the script to handle that.
+When you later go through with the login, you will get an authentication code back to your script.
+The redirect URL is used to reach your script, and a http get parameter named "code" is added, we need to modify the script to handle that.

 ```python